ds999999/RHObjectiveBeagle/README.md

 ```

 ### beagle_classes (AKA beagle_getClassesWithPrefix)
-You can use `beagle_classes()` to quickly locate interesting classes with a given name prefix.
+You can use `beagle_classes()` to search for interesting classes with a given name prefix.
 If you want to be more specific with search patterns, check out `RHBeagleGetClassesWithNameAndOptions()`.

 ```
 (lldb) po beagle_classes(@"OB")